kohheepeace/alpinejs-window-confirm/README.md

 </button>
 ```

-So, you can define `window.customConfirm` function and call it from button by using Alpinejs.
+Now, we defined `window.customConfirm` function and can call it from button by using Alpinejs.

 ## Step 2: Add Modal